rohitraut3366/Intern_Training/README.md

 # ASSIGNMENT

-1. Explore openstack API reference guide of glance and construct curl commands for crud operations
+1. Explore openstack API reference guide of glance and construct curl commands for crud operations <br />
    ref-api-doc: https://docs.openstack.org/api-ref/image/

 2. python program which will accept endpoint,http method (GET or DELETE), API, token etc. and communicate with any OpenStack service to get particular information.